Yuko Oga

-Yuko Oga (大神 雄子, Ōga Yūko) is a Japanese basketball coach and former professional basketball player.
+Yuko Oga (大神 雄子, Ōga Yūko) is a Japanese basketball coach and former professional basketball player who is the head coach for the Toyota Antelopes of the Women's Japan Basketball League (WJBL).
 A point guard, Oga played for the JX Sunflowers in the Women's Japan Basketball League and the Phoenix Mercury in the WNBA.
 In 2023, she was inducted into the FIBA basketball Hall of Fame.
 Her nickname is Shin.